 Coro Fellows acquire knowledge, skills, and networks that transform them as individuals and accelerate their careers.
 Fellows emerge from the program prepared and positioned to succeed in a variety of settings.

-Through training and experiential learning, Coro Fellows acquire a body of knowledge that spans numerous subjects such as public finance, campaign strategy, project management, state/local government, and urban/rural issues.
+Through training and experiential learning, Coro Fellows acquire a body of knowledge that spans numerous subjects such as public finance, campaign strategy, project management, and state/local government.

 The Coro Fellowship is designed to develop multiple competencies that are critical to the success of a leader.
 Fellows learn analytical frameworks and develop analytical dexterity related to systems, policies, and issues that enables them to process and articulate various kinds of information; they master governance, group work, and advanced skills in communication, strategic planning, facilitation, problem solving, and presenting.

-Coro training conditions participants to approach situations and people with an open-mind, think critically leveraging a broad frame of reference, and to develop a deeper understanding of society with respect to institutions, players, sectors, issues, and intersectionality.
+Coro training conditions participants to approach situations and people with an open-mind, think critically, leverage a broad frame of reference, and to develop a deeper understanding of society with respect to institutions, players, sectors, issues, and intersectionality.

-The Coro Fellowship in Public Affairs is designed for emerging leaders and is open to anyone that has completed a bachelor’s degree.
+The Coro Fellowship in Public Affairs is designed for emerging leaders and is open to anyone who has completed a bachelor’s degree; candidates with at least several years of post-college experience are especially encouraged to apply.
 People from all academic, professional, and personal backgrounds are welcome.
 We seek bright, passionate individuals committed to being ethical leaders and positive change makers.
 Candidates should have intellectual curiosity, an open-mind, the ability to be authentic, and a willingness to work with others.

-Coro Northern California provides qualifying Fellows who request financial support with a monthly stipend to defray living expenses during their nine months in the program.
-Stipends are based on financial need.
-Coro Northern California also offers a monthly allowance to assist with health insurance for Fellows and is sometimes able to provide housing options for reduced rent through the support of friends of Coro.
+Coro Northern California provides all Fellows with a monthly stipend to defray living expenses during their time in the program.
+Coro Northern California also offers a monthly allowance to assist with health insurance.

 Learn about the Coro experience directly from our alumni.